aws-samples/ecs-external-instance-network-sentry/README.md

 ##### `--region`

-Provide the name of the AWS region where the ECS cluster that manages the external instance is hosted. eINS will attempt to establish a TLS connection to the ECS public endpoint at the nominated region to evaluate ECS control plane availability.
+Provide the name of the AWS region where the ECS cluster that manages the external instance is hosted. eINS will attempt to establish a TLS connection to the ECS public endpoint at the nominated region to evaluate ECS control-plane availability.

 - optional=no